Acropora multiacuta: Distribution

 Acropora multicuta is found over a large area but is generally rare; the Indian Ocean, the Indo-Pacific, the western Pacific, the Solomon Islands, Southeast Asia, Eastern Australia, Raja Ampat, and Papua New Guinea.
 In the Great Barrier Reef, this species is common, and also occurs in two regions of Indonesia.
 It is usually found in groups of colonies.
 Occurring at a maximum water temperature of 28.52 C, the population of the species is decreasing.
 It is threatened by climate change, rising sea temperatures leading to bleaching, coral disease, reef destruction, being prey to Acanthaster planci, and human activity.
-It is classed as a vulnerable species on the IUCN Red List, is listed under CITES Appendix II, and could occur within Marine Protected Areas.
+It is classed as an endangered species on the IUCN Red List, is listed under CITES Appendix II, and could occur within Marine Protected Areas.

 Taxonomy

 It was first described by F. Nemenzo in 1967 in the Philippines as Acropora multicuta.